DaintyJet/ESP32-Display/README.md

 ## Arduino as an ESP-IDF Component ESP version 5.1
 We will need to use the ESP-IDF version 4.4 or 5.1 if we want to use the ESP-IDF to build and flash this project.
 The following are all necessary steps to add the Arduino core as a ESP-IDF component. **Note** that this will have already been done for you when using the provided VM.

-(Note the initial time I did this it failed, after installing 4.4 and going back to this it did work - may not work without some tools in the chain from 4.4)
 ### ESP-IDF Setup
+**NOTICE**: This has already been done if you are using the provided Virtual Machine
-1. Enter into the esp-idf directory or install [esp-idf](https://github.com/espressif/esp-idf)
+1. Enter into the esp-idf directory or install [esp-idf](https://github.com/espressif/esp-idf) as shown below.
     ```sh
     # Installing ESP-IDF
     cd ~ && \                                           # Enter into the home directory
     cd esp && \                                         # Enter into the newly create folder
     git clone https://github.com/espressif/esp-idf.git  # Clone esp-idf
     ```
 2. Switch the esp-idf repository to release version 5.1
     ```sh
     git switch release/v5.1
     ```
-3. Run the install script located in the newly cloned ``` esp-idf ``` repository
+3. Run the install script located in the newly cloned ``` esp-idf ``` repository.
     ```sh
     ./install.sh
     ```

 ### Arduino component setup
 The following instructions should be done within the *project repository* ``` ESP-DISPLAY ```.
-Additionally if you downloaded this repository correctly **steps 1, 2, and 3 will already have been done for you**.
+Additionally if you downloaded this repository correctly **steps 2 through 7 will already have been done for you**.
 When using the *provided VM* all of this has already been done for you.

 **Notice**: When running a project with the arduino core for the first time the ``` idf.py ``` commands will *fail*.
 We need to edit the generated SDKCONFIG to increase the ``` CONFIG_FREERTOS_HZ ``` value.
+Use your preferred editor.
 ```
 # Before
 CONFIG_FREERTOS_HZ=100